justdvnsh/AnimeClassroom/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+#### PLEASE MAKE SURE TO REMOVE THE .idea/ files before pushing a commit

 __Want to support me by buying me a coffee ?__ [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/justdvnsh)

 __Want to contribute to this project by supporting us through money ?__ [![Patreon][patreon-shield]][patreon-url]